Shortnose cisco: Ecology

 Like many Coregonus species, the shortnose cisco is poorly understood, and little is known about its breeding or life-cycle except that it spawns in the spring at the lake bottom; the oldest specimen collected was eight years of age.

 The fish feeds on crustaceans, molluscs, and zooplankton.

 Status

 It is native to the Great Lakes, formerly occurring in Lakes Huron, Michigan, and Ontario in Canada and the United States.

 The IUCN considers C. reighardi to be Critically Endangered on the basis of plummeting population, caused by environmental degradation.
 The U.S. Fish and Wildlife Service and the Province of Ontario's Ministry of Natural Resources, however, consider the species already extinct, on the basis that no specimen has been collected since 1985.
 The species was last confirmed present in Lake Ontario in 1964, in Lake Michigan in 1974, and in Georgian Bay in 1985.
 Predation by the alien sea lamprey (Petromyzon marinus), in combination with commercial overfishing, has contributed to the fish's drastic reduction in numbers and possible extirpation.
+In 2024, it was announced that the species had been rediscovered in Lake Superior, where it is not previously known to have lived.